pdevick/EpluControl/README.md

 ![image](https://github.com/user-attachments/assets/fbb1bb7a-beca-4b86-a1ac-63d86d83aa0e)

-7. Now you can go to he developer tools using all the informaiton to actually change a setting of the heatpump Fill in the loginname, password, and module_index.
-And lets use the command "indoor_temperature" to change the temperature to s selected value.
+7. Now you can go to he developer tools using all the information to actually change a setting of the heatpump Fill in the loginname, password, and module_index.
+And lets use the command "indoor_temperature" to change the temperature to the selected value.
 Press the perfom Action, when all is OK the button wil flash green and in the Response is stated that everything went OK.

 ![image](https://github.com/user-attachments/assets/fe51e2a4-5eec-4851-9d1f-e4c8eb8d6ac2)

 After a short while you should see the temperature also updated in the Eplucon Website or the App to the selected value.

 Congratulations.
-Now the heatpump can be controlled from Home Assistant ans used in automations and dashboards.
+Now the heatpump can be controlled from Home Assistant and used within automations and dashboards.

 9. Create a thermostat (if needed)
-I've created a thermostat so i can control it in the same way as a can control the temperature in all my other rooms.
-Also because when it is defined as a thermostat it can be easier exposed to Google Home.
-I now can ask what is the temperature, but also say to increase or decrease.
+I've created a thermostat so i can control it in the same way as I can control the temperature for all my other rooms.
+Also because when it is defined as a thermostat it can be easier exposed to for example Google Home.
+I now can ask what is the temperature, but also say to increase or decrease the temperature.

 ![image](https://github.com/user-attachments/assets/67cc7db6-d6f4-4d32-b8fb-2c7fad17db83)

 In Home Assistant you can create a generic thermostat which requires a sensor measuring the temperature and a switch to control the device to turn it on or off.
 The latter we will not use and therefore just create a dummy switch as a helper.
 The sensor is used to show the current temperature and can be the indoor_temperature from the Ecoforest integration or in my case my own sensor.

 So just create a helper defining an input_boolean, give it a name (dummy_thermostat_switch) and use that one in the thermostat yaml as listed below.
 You can create your unique_id which enables that some things can be changed from Home Assistant UI.